good old Aussie damper, baked in the BBQ or oven

 An iconic Australian food made with only 4 ingredients, damper is quick and easy to make, tastes great and is an excellent gateway into cooking for kids.
 Historically, the bread is baked in the coals of a campfire or a camp oven.
 Our recipe is a little more modern with directions for both cooking in a charcoal barbecue (we use a Weber Kettle) and baking in an oven.

-Damper is similar to a soda bread and is best eaten warm with butter, honey, maple syrup or jam.
+Damper is similar to a soda bread and is best eaten warm with butter, honey or jam.
 The addition of maple syrup to the recipe obviously adds a sweetness to the damper but is not essential.

 When we made our second barbecue style damper we decided to make it with apple and cinnamon.
 Simply finely grate a large Granny Smith (green) apple and add to the mixture along with the cinnamon when you add the milk.